 Do The Best Part of Your Day First

 Once you’re up, now comes the fun part, what do you want to do first?
 I love drinking a cup of hot tea and reading my Bible.
 Studying God’s word sets my frame of mind (and my emotions!) for the rest of the day.
-Being able to drink one complete cup of a hot beverage is just a phase of life thing, I’m sure, but it’s one thing this mom of a 5 and 3 year old cherishes.
+Being able to drink one complete cup of a hot beverage is just a phase of life thing, I’m sure, but it’s one thing this mom of a 5 and 3-year-old cherishes.

 Do The Hard Things Next

 Now the hard part, work on other habits that are hard.
-The ones that take shear will power to make yourself get up and do them.
+The ones that take sheer will power to make yourself get up and do them.
 For me, that’s exercising and getting ready for the day.

 If I let myself delay after reading my Bible by turning on my phone and checking social media, I will squander the precious minutes that allow me time to get in a work-out and shower.
 Most days I don’t mind the process of working out, but I don’t like getting started.